-The mission of the MEd in Student Success, in alignment to the core values of the Sisters of St. Joseph of Boston, aims to produce educators who are equipped with the necessary skills and theoretical background to positively impact the educational experience of secondary and post-secondary students as a whole person.
+The mission of the MEd in Student Success, in alignment to the core values of the Sisters of St. Joseph of Boston, aims to produce educators who are equipped with the necessary skills and theoretical background to positively impact the educational experience of all students, PK-12 and post-secondary, as a whole person.
 This program will prepare educators to work with students, who experience challenges in learning, to provide a positive experience and increase their chance of persistence.

-This MEd in Student Success program is designed for individuals with a 4-year Bachelor's degreewho seek to pursue a role as an academic coach; additionally, licensed K-12 teachers may be prospective students hoping to learn techniques and strategies that support them in more effective classroom instruction.
-Upon leaving this program, our graduates will be educators who are prepared to holistically develop and support all students, regardless of race, gender, or ethnicity, and make their lives better.
+This MEd in Student Success program is a fully online program designed for individuals with a 4-year Bachelor's degreewho seek to pursue a role as an academic coach; additionally, licensed K-12 teachers may be prospective students hoping to learn techniques and strategies that support them in more effective classroom instruction.
+Upon leaving this program, our graduates will be prepared to holistically develop and support all students, regardless of race, gender, or ethnicity, and make their academic experiences better.